Clubs rely on foreign talent Young talent alert in Swiss football

 Clubs prefer to promote foreign talent

-According to the association, the young Swiss are not lacking in quality.
+According to the association, the young Swiss players are not lacking in quality.
 "I struggle when clubs prefer to give playing time to a foreign talent rather than a Swiss player who has just as much potential," says Bruggmann.

 The picture agencies can't provide a better photo of Roméo Beney in the new FCB jersey - because Beney has hardly featured so far this season.
 At the start of the season, the 19-year-old was still in the starting eleven, but on the last two match days he was not even in the squad.